sergiocollado/potpourri/notes_kubernetes.md

 ### Label Selectors

 there are two types of label selectors: equality-based ( = , ==, != ) and set-based selectors ( in, notin, exists, does not exist).

+### Namespaces

+A cluster resources can be divided using **namespaces**.
+The name of resources created inside a given namespace is unique, but no across namespaces.

+k8s generates four default namespaces: kube-system, kube-public, kube-node-lease and default.

+- default: contains objects created by admins and developers.
+- kube-system: contains objects created by k8s system, mostly the control plane agents.
+- kube-public: special namespace which is unsecured and readable, used to expose information publically.
+- kube-node-lease: contains the node lease objects, for node heartbeat data.

+### ReplicaSet Controllers

+A ReplicaSet controller ensures that a population of Pods, all identical, are running at the same time.

+### Deployment Controllers

+Deployments let you do declarative updates to ReplicaSets and Pods.
+In fact, Deployments manage their own ReplicaSets to achieve the declarative goals you prescribe, so you will most commonly work with Deployment objects.

+Deployments let you create, update, roll back, and scale Pods, using ReplicaSets as needed to do so.
+For example, when you perform a rolling upgrade of a Deployment, the Deployment object creates a second ReplicaSet, and then increases the number of Pods in the new ReplicaSet as it decreases the number of Pods in its original ReplicaSet.
+Deployments are better suited to state-less applications like web front-end.

+Replication Controllers perform a similar role to the combination of ReplicaSets and Deployments, but their use is no longer recommended.
+Because Deployments provide a helpful "front end" to ReplicaSets.
+In the need to deploy applications that maintain local state, StatefulSet is a better option.
+A StatefulSet is similar to a Deployment in that the Pods use the same container spec.
+The Pods created through Deployment are not given persistent identities, however; by contrast, Pods created using StatefulSet have unique persistent identities with stable network identity and persistent disk storage.
+So for persistent storage, the StatefulSet is the best option, defining a network storage.
+If you need to run certain Pods on all the nodes within the cluster or on a selection of nodes, use DaemonSet.
+DaemonSet ensures that a specific Pod is always running on all or some subset of the nodes.
+If new nodes are added, DaemonSet will automatically set up Pods in those nodes with the required specification.
+The word "daemon" is a computer science term meaning a non-interactive process that provides useful services to other processes in the background.
+A Kubernetes cluster might use a DaemonSet to ensure that a logging agent like fluentd is running on all nodes in the cluster.
+DeamonSets are useful, if you want to have logging and auditing processes in all the nodes of your cluster.
+The Job controller creates one or more Pods required to run a task.
+When the task is completed, Job will then terminate all those Pods.
+A related controller is CronJob, which runs Pods on a time-based schedule.
+Jobs run a task up to its completion, rather than a desired state.

 ### Example of a Deployment's configuration file